RRambo/Noise-meter-server/README.md

 # Kindergarten Sound Meter

 This system supports an IoT device (Arduino with sound sensor) that measures noise levels in kindergarten rooms.
-When sound exceeds a threshold, data is sent to the server for logging and analysis.
+Data is periodically sent to the server for logging and analysis.

 This repository contains:
 - A RESTful API backend for monitoring sound levels in kindergarten rooms, built with Go and SQLite.